 Greater celandine extract has been shown to support bile production.
 Extra bile helps the body’s digestion processes perform more effectively, specifically by breaking down fat and facilitating toxin removal.

-Greater celandine contains chelidonic acid, which has been found to have mild analgesic and antimicrobial effects.
-In a study designed to investigate if CA protects against ulcerative colitis, CA was found to temper symptoms of ulcerative colitis and provided the foreground for examination into greater celandine’s therapeutic role in relieving intestinal inflammation.
+Greater celandine contains chelidonic acid, which has been found to relieve discomfort and be aggressive against certain harmful organisms.
+In one study, chelidonic acid was found to temper indications of ulcerative colitis and provided the foreground for examination into greater celandine’s therapeutic role in relieving other intestinal irritation.

 Defense Against Harmful Organisms

-The School of Stomatology at China Medical University studied the effects of greater celandine extract on streptococcus; researchers noted significant antibacterial activity.
-The University of Milan in Italy also found greater celandine extracts and isolated compounds to exhibit antiviral and antimicrobial properties.
+The School of Stomatology at China Medical University studied the effects of greater celandine extract on streptococcus; researchers noted significant activity against harmful organisms.
+The University of Milan in Italy also found greater celandine extracts and isolated compounds to exhibit significant activity against harmful organisms.

-The Department of Tropical and Subtropical Crops at Czech University in the Czech Republic tested the antimicrobial activity of extracts from 16 Siberian medicinal plants against five species of microorganisms.
-Greater celandine was among the five plants shown to have the highest antimicrobial potential.
+The Department of Tropical and Subtropical Crops at Czech University in the Czech Republic tested the activity of extracts from 16 Siberian plants against five species of microorganisms.
+Greater celandine was among the five plants shown to have the highest activity.

 - Nadova S, Miadokova E, Alfoldiova L, Kopaskova M, Hasplova K, Hudecova A, Vaculcikova D, Gregan F, Cipak L. Potential antioxidant activity, cytotoxic and apoptosis-inducing effects of Chelidonium majus L. extract on leukemia cells.
 Neuro Endocrinol Lett.
 2008 Oct;29(5):649-52.